With every invention and piece of technology that comes along, someone finds a way to use it for the wrong reasons.

 - Disgruntled employees taking revenge at former employers

-- People using black faxes in retaliation when they feel they have been spammed by fax advertising
+- People using black faxes in retaliation when they feel they have received spam through fax advertising

 - The case United States of America v.
 Stop Huntingdon Animal Cruelty USA, Inc. included a situation of one organization allegedly black faxing another.

-The costs depend entirely on the type of fax machine used, as well if there is an internet, online, or email fax service being used or not.
+The costs depend entirely on the type of fax machine used, as well if there is an internet, online, or email fax service in operation.

-If a hard-copy fax machine is being used however, depending on toner costs as well as wear and tear on the machine, the costs can be anywhere from $1 per page in toner costs to much higher if part of the printing mechanism is overloaded and needs replacement.
+If a hard-copy fax machine is used (depending on toner costs as well as wear and tear on the equipment), the costs can be anywhere from $1 per page in toner costs to much higher if part of the printing mechanism is overloaded and needs replacement.

 There are, however, ways to mitigate the costs involved with a black fax:

 - If you use an online fax service to manage faxes, in many cases you can delete the offending faxes without having to print them.
 As well, many online fax services will have in place an option to block phone numbers that have transmitted black or junk faxes to your number.

 - If you are at the machine while the black fax is transmitted, you can stop the current transmission.